diegofal/principal-challenge/README.md

 ---

-## 🆕 Principal Requirements
+## 🆕 Implementation Details

-These requirements are essential for a Principal-level assessment.
-They demonstrate architectural, deployment and reliability skills.
 All placeholder files are ready for implementation.
+Build a production-ready full-stack application.

 > ℹ️  **Placeholders already exist** for each task so you can jump straight into coding:
 > • `app/api/games/route.ts`